Posterior Cruciate Ligament (PCL)

 What is the treatment for a PCL injury?

-If the patient only has a PCL injury, a conservative treatment can be attempted for partial tears (grade I and II).
+If the patient only has a posterior cruciate ligament injury, a conservative treatment can be attempted for partial tears (grade I and II).
 The conservative approach involves rest, ice, Tylenol (acetaminophen), physical therapy, and a brace.
-Physical therapy for a PCL injury is somewhat more restrictive than for an ACL injury (as higher degrees of flexion (bending) can stress the PCL) and are focused on quadriceps muscle activation while avoiding hamstring activation.
-Too much activity from the hamstrings will pull the tibia (shin bone) backwards which can stretch the healing of the PCL.
+Physical therapy for a posterior cruciate ligament injury is somewhat more restrictive than for an ACL injury (as higher degrees of flexion (bending) can stress the PCL) and are focused on quadriceps muscle activation while avoiding hamstring activation.
+Too much activity from the hamstrings will pull the tibia (shin bone) backwards which can stretch the healing of the posterior cruciate ligament.
 For this reason, a brace is usually needed.
 It is important for you to understand the reason for wearing a brace, because they are usually much bigger and, unfortunately, more uncomfortable than other knee braces.

-For patients with combined ligamentous injury, chronic cases, or those that remain symptomatic despite the conservative treatment, surgery is recommended.
-PCL surgery is similar to ACL surgery in that it involves drilling tunnels into your shin and thigh bones (tibia and femur) and fixing a graft into those tunnels.
-However, because the PCL is bigger it typically requires two grafts to truly replicate the anatomy and biomechanics.
+For patients with combined ligamentous injury, chronic cases, or those that remain symptomatic despite the conservative treatment, surgery is recommended. posterior cruciate ligament surgery is similar to ACL surgery in that it involves drilling tunnels into your shin and thigh bones (tibia and femur) and fixing a graft into those tunnels.
+However, because the posterior cruciate ligament is bigger it typically requires two grafts to truly replicate the anatomy and biomechanics.
 Achilles tendon allografts and hamstring tendon auto- and allografts are most often used.
 Substantial evidence suggests that the double bundle technique (two grafts) is superior in terms of knee function and stability.
 However, the technique is more difficult.
 With this in mind, be sure to have a conversation with your surgeon regarding their preference and rationale.

 What are the outcomes of PCL injuries?